Downtown

 Where to Stay in Downtown

-The city center offers easy access to shopping, entertainment, culture —and other districts, making downtown Portland a natural jumping-off point for visits to the city.
-Downtown is home to more than 35 hotels, from independent boutiques to big-name shopping brands.
+The city center offers easy access to shopping, entertainment, culture—and other districts, making downtown Portland a natural jumping-off point for visits to the city.
+Downtown is home to more than 35 hotels, from independent boutiques to big-name shopping brands, along with multiple coworking spaces if you happen to be here for business.
 With a direct MAX light rail connection to Portland International Airport, Portland Streetcar service, and short, walkable blocks, downtown is great for a car-free stay.

 Where to Eat and Drink in Downtown